Globally, an estimated one in three women will experience physical or sexual abuse in her lifetime.

 We set about exploring this problem, beginning with the first ever GBV Gap Analysis: Opportunities for Innovation.
 This looked into the primary needs in humanitarian GBV where innovation could best support.

 Since then, we’ve created new and targeted innovation approaches to tackle GBV and we’ve included the insights of people affected where appropriate and possible.

-We are looking for a provider to undertake a Gap Analysis that will help identify the most pressing gaps, or needs, to be addressed by the humanitarian community working to end gender-based violence (GBV).
+This year, we are funding a Gap Analysis that will help identify the most pressing gaps, or needs, to be addressed by the humanitarian community working to end gender-based violence (GBV).